stouffer/EvoGeoModules/manuscript/manuscript.md

 Summary).
 Surprisingly, we find that neither is true here since interactions that are important for coevolution are not more conserved (Fig. 3).

-Ultimately, coevolutionary signal varies across scale under the joint variation of both species interactions and phylogenetic community structure, and so we expect the contribution of each interaction to differ across scales too.
-Nonetheless, we find that interactions that contribute strongly to coevolutionary signal at the continental scale *also* show a significant tendency to contribute strongly at the local scale (Fig. 4).
-Remarkably, this result implies that the remnants of coevolution are still locally detectable in *individual interactions* even though it does not leave its imprint on most local networks.
+Ultimately, coevolutionary signal varies across scale because of the simultaneous variation of species' interactions *and* communities' phylogenetic tree structure.
+In a system characterised by substantial turnover, we would expect the contribution of each separate interaction to differ across scales as well.
+Instead, we observe here that interactions that contribute strongly to coevolutionary signal at the continental scale *also* show a significant tendency to contribute strongly at the local scale (Fig. 4).
+Remarkably, this result implies that the remnants of coevolution are still locally detectable in *individual interactions* even though coevolution fails to leave its imprint on most local networks.

 Overall, the results of our analyses demonstrate that there is a sizeable gap